pbiron/shc-show-env/README.md

 ### Hooking into the shc_show_env_id_env filter

+You can also change the out-of-the-box behavior by hooking into the `shc_show_env_id_env` filter.

-This filter should return an (indexed) array of strings.
+The function you hook into this filter should return an (indexed) array of strings.
 The value in index 0 is the "name" of the environment to display in the Admin Bar.
 The value in index 1 is the "class" of the environment (e.g., 'prod', 'staging', 'qa', 'dev', or a custom class).

 If you return a custom class, then it is your responsibility to enqueue CSS rules for how that custom class should be formatted.
 See below.

 For example,